websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/ddm-form-annotations.md

    :lines: 10-34
 ```

-Use the `DDMFormLayoutRow` annotation and the `DDMFormLayoutColumn` to lay out your form fields in the rows and columns you need for your UI.
+Use the `DDMFormLayoutRow` annotation and the `DDMFormLayoutColumn` to arrange your form fields in the rows and columns you need for your UI.

 ## Write the Form Declaration